Scope of Variables in Java

 }

-In this example, we have tried to access a variable defined in the method m1().
-Since it is a local variable, we cannot access it from the outside the block.
+In this example, we have tried to access a variable defined inside the method m1().
+Since x is a local variable, we cannot access it from the outside the method block.
+Hence, the program generates a compile-time error.

 public class School